LiorKogan/V1/README.md

 ### Data Model:

 _Data_ is a representation of _information_.
-A _data element_ (i.e., _datum_) is an atomic unit of data, hence, an atomic unit of representation of information about the [domain of discourse](https://en.wikipedia.org/wiki/Domain_of_discourse).
+A _data element_ (_datum_) is an atomic unit of data, hence, an atomic unit of representation of information about the [domain of discourse](https://en.wikipedia.org/wiki/Domain_of_discourse).
 A _[data model](https://en.wikipedia.org/wiki/Data_model)_ specifies the semantics and defines the structure of data elements and the relations between data elements.
 A data model consists of:

 - An _[upper ontology](https://en.wikipedia.org/wiki/Upper_ontology)_ (_top-level ontology_, _foundation ontology_) is an [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)) that consists of general, domain-agnostic concepts describing data elements and their relations (e.g., entity, relationship, type, feature).